 Extensive curriculum expansion highlighted the 1970's with innovative new schools and programs.
-Chief among these additions were the School of Science and Engineering (1972), the Institute of Public Service (1974), and Matteo Ricci College (1977).
+Chief among these additions were the School of Science and Engineering (1972), and Matteo Ricci College (1977).
 The Doctorate in Educational Leadership, the University's first doctoral degree program, was instituted in 1976.